cjhosken/breeze_render_engine/README.md

 ## Documentation

-If you would prefer to watch a tutorial than read the documentation, you can find the tutorial video [here]().
+If you would prefer to watch a tutorial than read the documentation, you can find the tutorial video [here](http://youtube.com).

 *// TODO*

+## Known Bugs

+- Messy Color Dialog.

+- Object transformations aren't accurate.

+- Rendering not fully implemented.
+- Crashes when rendering large images.
+- Runs in background after quitting when cancelling render.

 ## Tested Systems

 - *Windows 10*, *8GB RAM*, *Intel I7-7500U*, *NVIDIA GeForce 940MX*

- If you come across any bugs don't report them because they're features.
+If you come across any bugs don't report them because they're *features*.

 ## Resources
 I can't count how many stack overflow posts I've read trying to complete this project.
 So here are some more generalized resources that I used.